abhinav/goldmark-wikilink/README.md

 import "go.abhg.dev/goldmark/wikilink"
 ```

-Then include the `wiklink.Extender` in the list of extensions
+Then include the `wikilink.Extender` in the list of extensions
 that you build your [`goldmark.Markdown`] with.

   [`goldmark.Markdown`]: https://pkg.go.dev/github.com/yuin/goldmark#Markdown